San Martín de Tábara

 San Martín de Tábara is a village located in the province of Zamora, Castile and León, Spain.
 According to the 2020 census (INE), the village had a population of 72 inhabitants.

 It is one of the most historic towns in western Zamora, where an important San Martín monastery was located in the 10th century.
-Since 1850 the town hall moved to Olmillos de Castro to save money.
+In 1850, the town hall moved to Olmillos de Castro to save money.

 Town hall

 Olmillos de Castro is home to the town hall of 4 villages: